Breathtaking Train Bridges In Europe

 This Train bridge is an incredible architectural wonder.
 You can see six limestone arches resting on five high pillars.
 The bridge leads directly to the 216-meter long Landwasser Tunnel.

 The bridge spans the Landwasser river between the towns of Schmitten and Filisur, in the Graubunden area of Switzerland.
 It has also been declared a UNESCO World Heritage Site.
-It’s in operation today and has been since completion in 1902.
+It’s in operation today and has been since its completion in 1902.

 Forth Railway Bridge, The top Train Bridges in Scotland